KamalAbdali/qibtime/Readme.txt

-﻿DETERMINING THE QIBLA DIRECTION BY SHADOWS
+﻿DETERMINING THE QIBLA DIRECTION FROM SHADOWS

 This Fortran program computes the times at which the shadow of a